patooworld/vsixvhax/Commands.md

 ![](images/commands/select-config.png)

-Instead of using the command to open the dropdown, you can also click the completion provider status bar item in the lower left:
+Instead of using the command to open the dropdown, you can also click the Haxe Configuration item in the lower left of the status bar:

 ![](images/commands/select-config-status-bar.png)